EFJ Viking 500 Power Supply Project - RT's Radio Home Page

 The EF Johnson Viking 500 AM/CW transmitter was manufactured as a set of two major components, the Desktop RF Deck and the remote Power Supply/Modulator unit.
 These two units being connected together by plug-in cables.
 The separate units were necessary since power supply itself weighs around 120 pounds, while the RF deck weighs around 65 pounds.

 Manufacture of the Viking 500 ended in 1964.
-Over the years, AM operation was superseded by Single Sideband (SSB) operation, so the older AM rigs fell out of favor and were likely relegated to the garage or other storage area and possibly forgotten.
-When the owner passes away, the family members are completely unaware that the big, heavy unmarked power supply is a necessary component serving the RF deck, so many of these were sold separately or sadly, went to the landfill.
+Over the years, AM operation was superseded by Single Sideband (SSB) operation, so the older AM rigs fell out of favor and were often relegated to the garage or other storage area.
+When the owner passes away, the family members are completely unaware that the big, heavy unmarked power supply is a necessary component serving the RF deck, so many of these were sold off separately or sadly, went to the landfill.

 The New Power Supply: